JBlisko/BrownianMotionOnSphere/README.md

-# BrownianMotionOnSphere
+# Brownian Motion on Sphere
 Brownian motion of quadrupolar particles on spherical surface.
+We consider a capillary force for quadrupolar particles, excluded volume, hydrodynamic interactions, and a random walk governed by the Weiner process.
+The particles are confined to the surface of the spherical particle by the use of a restoring spring force, which applies a force normal to the surface proportional to the displacement of the particle from the surface of the droplet.